cheehong1030/how-to-play-lulu/language/english.md

 ![item.png](/resource/item.png)

 ## 💣 Lulu's skills
-Raise E first, then main E and negative W because Q skill does not benefit much
+Raise E first, then main E and sub W because Q skill does not benefit much
 And adc can also get more shields in the early stage to ensure better blood volume in early fights

 ## 🛠 Lulu's Tips